FuelLabs/fuels-ts/apps/docs/src/guide/types/options.md

 # Options

-Sway provides the `Option` container for handling variables that can have a value or be marked as `no-value`.
+Sway provides the `Option` (optional) container for handling variables that can have a value or be marked as `no-value`.
 This concept is useful when dealing with situations where a variable may or may not have a defined value.

 In this guide, we'll explain how to work with Option types in Sway and demonstrate their usage through a practical example.